-If your application was successful in 2021, you do not need to reapply this year.
+If your application was successful in 2022, you do not need to reapply this year.
 You are instead asked to contact FacultySec@medschl.cam.ac.uk with ‘teaching recognition’ in the subject line, confirming whether your contribution has remained the same or has changed.
 We will then liaise individually with those whose contribution has changed.
 This change in process has been agreed for this year due to ongoing pandemic.
-From 2023 this will revert to being an annual application process.

 Anonymised statistical data on teaching qualifications/training gathered through this exercise will also be used to return information on Staff Development Key Performance Indicators as part of the data the Trust provides every year to the Clinical School as part of the School’s annual quality assurance process.
 The statistical data will be used to answer questions such as ‘What percentage of key teaching staff have undertaken an accredited educational qualification?’ and ‘What percentage of key teaching staff have discussed undergraduate education as part of their annual appraisal?’
 This data was gathered via a separate questionnaire in 2018, and it has been agreed that gathering it as part of the annual application for recognition of teaching contributions will be more efficient and will reduce duplication.